Data-Driven Invariant Learning for Probabilistic Programs: Learning Exact Invariants

-The reader may wonder why we took this complicated path, first estimating the weakest pre-expectation of the loop, and then computing the invariant.
-If we are able to learn an expression for $\weakp(\mathit{prog}, \post)$ directly, then why are we interested in the invariant $I$?
-The answer is that given the invariant $I$, we can also \emph{verify} that our computed value of $\weakp(prog, \post)$ is correct by applying the invariant rule.
-Since our learning process is inherently noisy, this verification step is crucial and motivates why we want to find an invariant.
+The reader may wonder why we took this complicated approach, first estimating the weakest pre-expectation of the loop, and then computing the invariant: If we are able to learn an expression for $\weakp(\prog, \post)$ directly, then why are we interested in the invariant $I$?
+The answer is that \fix{it is easier to verify if an $I$ is an invariant than to check whether and $I$ is the least fixed point.
+Once we verify that $I$ is an invariant that additionally satisfies conditions in~\cref{theorem:equivalence}, then we also know that $I = \weakp(\prog, \post)$. } Since our learning process is inherently noisy, this verification step is crucial and motivates why we want to find an invariant.

 \paragraph{A running example.} We will illustrate our approach using~\cref{fig:example}.
 The simple program \prog repeatedly loops: whenever $x$ becomes non-zero we exit the loop; otherwise we increase $n$ by $1$ and draw $x$ from a biased coin-flip distribution ($x$ gets $1$ with probability $p$, and $0$ otherwise).
 We aim to learn $\weakp(\prog, n)$, which is $[x \neq 0] \cdot n + [x = 0] \cdot (n + \frac{1}{p})$.